- All Transportation Division Reports

-For the 2011 calendar year, approximately 8,300 retail fueling stations in California reported, representing about 86 percent of the estimated 9,700 total stations in the state.
+For the 2012 calendar year, there were approximately 10,000 retail fueling stations in California.
 Among this number includes different types of retail fueling stations, such as service stations, hypermarkets, truck stops, public card locks, and airports.
 Station population varies due to the opening of new stations, closures of existing stations and consolidations/changes of ownership.

-The charts and graphs on this site are based on A15 sales as reported by stations.
+The following charts and graphs are based on actual reported data and where noted, derived data from the A15 retail fuel report.
+For 2012, the California Energy Commission analyzed approximately 8,050 station reports and estimated the total station population is 10,000 stations, plus or minus 30 stations.
 Statewide total estimates are calculated using a statistical method of resampling with replacement referred to as "bootstrapping."

 - Taxable retail sales: These sales occur to individual end-users at retail stations, including truck stops.
 This is the only category of sales reflected by the A-15 survey, and totaled 1.45 billion gallons in 2011.

 - Taxable non-retail sales: This type of diesel is typically consumed by commercial fleets and totaled 1.01 billion gallons in 2011.

 - Non-taxable sales: Includes "dyed" diesel intended for construction vehicles, farm diesel and other off-road uses, totaling 0.8 billion gallons in 2011.

 The chart below illustrates the breakdown of diesel sales in terms of retail and non-retail sales.
 Only taxable retail diesel sales are reflected in the A-15 survey.

 2012 Fast Facts:

 - The estimated total number of retail stations in California decreased from 10,030 stations in 2011 to 10,000 in 2012.